|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 |Free and Reduced Lunch|

 Lindamood-Bell® interventions improve phonological awareness, orthographic processing, fluency, and comprehension.
 Intensive intervention is provided one-to-one or in small groups up to five.
 The approach focuses on sensory-cognitive instruction to develop or remediate reading processes and is highly effective for struggling readers and students with disabilities.
+A strong focused is also placed on synthesizing sounds to decode text.

 Instructors are certificated teachers and paraprofessionals and typically current school/district staff.
 Instructors should have strong phonemic awareness, orthographic spelling, and comprehension skills.
 They should be available to provide targeted intervention during school, after school, during summer ESY programs, or a combination of all.
 The interventions are effectively provided in person, or when necessary, online during synchronous lessons.
 Districts can also contract directly with Lindamood-Bell to establish a Learning Center on Campus (LCOC) for in-person or online (synchronous) lessons.
 In this model, interventionists are Lindamood-Bell clinicians who provide instruction directly to students.
 LCOC may be available for school districts near our learning center locations, pending staffing and scheduling availability.